 The central organization embraces a modified presbyterian system in that ministers meet in sectional, district, and general conferences to elect officials and to conduct business of the organization.

-The UPCI headquarters building, located in Hazelwood, Missouri, houses offices for its general officials, the Pentecostal Publishing House, Word Aflame Press, and a Christian bookstore.
-Among its endorsed institutions are seven Bible colleges, two youth homes, an adoption agency, two ministries to those addicted to alcohol and other drugs, a prison chaplaincy ministry, and it endorses chaplains to the military.
+The UPCI headquarters building, located in Hazelwood, Missouri, houses offices for its general officials, division officials, and several of its publications ministries.
+Among its endorsed institutions are Bible colleges, youth homes, an adoption agency, ministries to those addicted to alcohol and other drugs, prison chaplaincy ministry, and it endorses chaplains to the military.

 The doctrinal views of the UPCI reflect most of the beliefs of the Holiness-Pentecostal movement, with the exception of the “second work of grace,” the historic doctrine of the Trinity, and the traditional Trinitarian formula in water baptism.
 It embraces the Pentecostal view that speaking in tongues is the initial sign of receiving the Holy Spirit.

 The UPCI holds a fundamental view of the Bible: “The Bible is the only God-given authority which man possesses; therefore all doctrine, faith, hope, and all instructions for the church must be based upon and harmonize with the Bible” (Manual of the United Pentecostal Church, 19).
 The Bible is the Word of God, and therefore inerrant and infallible.
 The UPCI rejects all extrabiblical revelations and writings, and views church creeds and articles of faith only as the thinking of men.